 A&W was Canada's first hamburger quick service restaurant and remains one of its best known.
 The company began operations in Winnipeg, opening its first freestanding drive-in restaurant in 1956.
 By 1966, A&W Food Services had opened over 200 drive-in restaurants and was a hit with baby boomers and their families.

 In 1972, A&W Food Services was acquired by Unilever Canada Limited.
 Since that time, A&W has always been owned and operated in Canada independently from A&W operations in the United States.

 In 1995, the company's then current senior management team along with other investors acquired A&W Food Services in a management buy-out of the A&W business from Unilever Canada Limited.
 At that time, A&W Food Services owned and operated 162 hamburger quick service retaurants and franchised a further 308 restaurants.

 During the 1980s, A&W Food Services became the first hamburger quick service restaurant chain to open restaurants in shopping centres.
-Today, it is the dominant operator in this segment with approximately 186 restaurants.
+Today, it is the dominant operator in this segment with over 180 restaurants.

 The 1990s brought continued growth and change to A&W as the company aggressively expanded its freestanding restaurants in Western Canada.